 You see, the system only works if both sides play.
 There must be as much supply as there is demand.
 While consumers should monitor their expenditures, it’s good to know that the money flows somewhat freely.

 If you’re a gig worker, you’ve probably learned a few lessons along the way.
 Taxes hit hard for first-timers.
 (Also, on-the-job accidents.)
 There is still a lot of debate concerning the classification of gig workers and their rights as employees.
 Only time will tell.
 Here’s what you can do in the meantime:

 1: Prioritize your full-time job.
-Even if you consider your side hustle as lucrative, you should put priority towards the job that pays you the most and provides benefits.
+Even if you consider your side hustle lucrative, you should put priority on the job that pays you the most and provides benefits.
 Don’t let your freelancing interfere with your regular 9 to 5 unless you’re ready to cut ties.

 2: Set aside emergency cash.
 Having money stored away for home emergencies will alleviate stress.
 When you first start gigging, set aside a portion from each job as a contingency fund.